s1nist3rr/Wizs-Selfbot/README.md

 - Q: **`SSL Certificate Error`**
 - A: Just install [CRT File](https://crt.sh/?id=2835394).
 Then run it and install.
 (This is common and it was a certificate that expired May 30th 2020.
 But a new one came out so install it.).
 If you wanna go into further detail then head to [SITE](https://support.sectigo.com/Com_KnowledgeDetailPage?Id=kA03l00000117LT).
 - Q: **`Module Missing`**
 - A: Just run `pip install -r requirements.txt` in console.
-This insures that all modules required for Snaxes are installed and up to date!
+This insures that all modules required for Wizs are installed and up to date!
 - Q: **`Windll not found`**
 - A: Snaxes uses some windows features from modules.
 Example windll from ctypes. windll is used to add the console title.
 You can remove the title setters in-order to fix it.
 - Q: **`TypeError: __new__() got an unexpected keyword argument 'deny_new'`**